phR0ze/fmt-rs/README.md

   * Follow's Rustfmt's style quite closely
   * Designed for formatting generated code and as such:
     * Doesn't support comments in code
-    * Accepts nested code formatting
+    * Accepts nested code formatting without regard to total line length
 * [GeneMichaels](https://github.com/andrewbaxter/genemichaels)
   * Leverages David Tolnay's `Syn` package directly which is what `prettyplease` is based on
   * Claims to format all code including macros and comments